prisma/prisma1/README.md

 - [resolver-forwarding](examples/resolver-forwarding)
 - [subscriptions](examples/subscriptions)

 ## Architecture

 Prisma is a secure API layer that sits in front of your database.
 Acting as a proxy, Prisma exposes a powerful GraphQL API and manages Rate-Limiting, Authentication, Logging and a host of other features.
 Because Prisma is a standalone process, it can be scaled independently from your application layer and provide scalable subscriptions infrastructure.

 ![](https://imgur.com/SdssPgT.png)

+## Is Prisma an ORM?

+Prisma provides a mapping from your API to your database.
+In that sense, it solves similar problems as conventional ORMs.
+The big difference between Prisma and other ORMs is the way _how_ the mapping is implemented.

+**Prisma takes a radically different approach which avoids the shortcomings and limitations commonly experienced with ORMs.
+The core idea is that Prisma turns your database into a GraphQL API which is then consumed by your API server** (via [GraphQL binding](https://oss.prisma.io/graphql-binding)).
+While this makes Prisma particularly well-suited for building GraphQL servers, it can definetely be used in other contexts as well.

+### Conventional ORMs are limited in their expressiveness

+- Conventional ORMs are limited in their expressiveness: Prisma solves this by turning your
+- solves unperformant queries via separate layers, dataloader, caching etc
+- tedious to keep in sync with your db schema
+- Lacking type safety

+- Prisma turns your database into a GrapQL API
+- Access Prisma's GraphQL API from your programming language using [GraphQL binding](https://oss.prisma.io/graphql-binding)
+- Enables a layered architecture for your GraphQL server

 ## Database Connectors